What is the Emerging Leaders Program?

 The program fees include:

-- 10 sessions plus an orientation and closing session
+- 10 full-day sessions that include guest trainers and specific workshops, plus an orientation and culmination event

 Program fees depend on Organization’s budget size:

 Program Fee is $1,500 for Organizations with budgets under $500,000

 Program Fee is $2,000 for Organizations with budgets between $500,000 – $1 million

 Program Fee is $2,500 for Organizations with budgets over $1 million